* Democratic member of both the Congressional Black Caucus and the Congressional Progressive Caucus

 When Republican Congressman Peter King in 2012 sought to convene the fifth in his series of hearings on the dangers of Muslim radicalization, Thompson insisted that Islamic terrorism was no longer something to be feared, given that Osama bin Laden, Anwar Al-Awlaki, and Samir Khan had been killed.
 “Despite a changing world which requires us to look forward, this [King’s] committee seems to want to look back,” said Thompson.

-When interviewed on an April 27, 2014 “New Nation of Islam” webcast, Thompson, who views America as a nation rife with intractable white racism, Thompson is a strong supporter of affirmative action as a means of “trying to level the playing field” in the academic and business worlds.
+When interviewed on an April 27, 2014 “New Nation of Islam” webcast, Thompson, who views America as a nation rife with intractable white racism, declared himself to be a strong supporter of affirmative action as a means of “trying to level the playing field” in the academic and business worlds.
+On the same webcast:

 When CNN reporter Dana Bash subsequently asked Rep. Thompson to clarify his “Uncle Tom” reference, the Democrat said that Thomas’s rulings had been “adverse” to the black community.
 Miss Bash then noted that the term “Uncle Tom” could be viewed as racist and inappropriate if used by a white person, to which Thompson responded, “But I’m black.”
 “That makes it OK?” asked Bash.
 To this, Thompson replied: “I mean, you’re asking me the question, and I’m giving you a response.
 The people that I represent, for the most part, have a real issue with those decisions—voter ID, affirmative action, Affordable Care Act—all those issues are very important, and for someone in the court who’s African American and not sensitive to that is a real problem.”